Skip to main content

 \begin{equation*} 1\text{ m} = \text{ distance light travels in } \dfrac{1}{ 3\times 10^{8}}\text{ s}. \end{equation*}

 Unfortunately, telling direction is not as easy as it sounds.
-If motion is along a straight line, you can place the motion on the \(x\) axis and indicate direction by using the directions of the positive \(x\) axis and negative \(x\) axis.
+If motion is along a straight line, you can place the motion on the \(x\) axis and indicate direction by refering the direction of motion to be in the same direction as the direction of the positive \(x\) axis or that of the negative \(x\) axis.
 Thus, if you drive car in the direction of the positive \(x\) axis, your direction of motion will be same as the direction of the postive \(x\) axis, and when you turn around and go in the opposite direction, your direction will be the direction of the negative \(x\) axis.

 If motion is in a plane, e.g., on a flat Earth surface or some table, we might use \(xy\) plane of the Cartesian axes for the motion.
 In this case, we can tell the direction from the origin of the coordinate system by the angle with respect to the positive or negative \(x\) axis.

 This example illustrates that motion is fundamentally relative.
 That is, whether an object is moving or not, by how much, as well as in which direction, depends on the choice of reference.
 The reference can be a physical object or just some point in space.
-The reference is usually taken to be at rest at the origin of a Cartesian cooridnate system and Cartesian coordinates are used for distance and direction.
+The reference "object", whether real or fictitious, is usually taken to be at rest at the origin of a Cartesian cooridnate system and Cartesian coordinates with coordinate ticks marked on the axes are used for distance and direction.